Ratchet7x5/FluxVelocity/README.md

 In particular, avoid including standard library headers from other headers.
 * If you can use forward declarations instead of including a header, do so.
 * When including, be as fine grained as possible.
-For example, do not include `Core.h`, include the specific headers in the `Core.h` that you need definitions from.
 * Try to include every header you need directly, to make fine*grained inclusion easier.
 * Do not rely on a header that is included indirectly by another header you include.
  Don't rely on being included through another header, specify everything needed.
-* Modules have Private and Public source directories.
-Definitions needed by other modules must be in the headers in the public directory.
-Everything else should be in the Private directory.
-Note that in older Unreal modules, these directories may still be called "Src" and "Inc".
 Those directories are meant to separate private and public code in the same way and not to separate header files from source
-* Don't worry about setting up your headers for pre*compiled header generation.
-The UnrealBuildTool is excellent at doing this job by itself.
-* Split up large functions into logical sub*functions.
 One area a compiler can optimize is the elimination of common sub*expressions.
 The bigger your functions are, the more work the compiler has to perform to identify them.
 This inflates build times.
-* Don't abuse inline functions.
-They force rebuilds even in files which do not use them.
-Inline functions should only be used for trivial accessors and when profiling shows there is a benefit to doing so.
-* Be even more conservative with hte use of `FORCEINLINE`.
-All code and local variables will be expanded out into the calling function, and will cause the same problems with build times as large functions.

 Encapsulation
 Enforce encapsulation with the protection keywords.